yutannihilation/estatapi/README.md

 ## Requirement

-First, You need to register to obtain `appId`.
+First, You need to register at e-Stat website to obtain `appId`.

 ## Installation